 Sources of Bias

-The content and meaning of written words that are being read can form bias for the reader.
+The content and meaning of written words that we read can form a bias for the reader.
 This might happen immediately or in the course of future commissions.

 The expert’s incorrect choice of reference material used for comparison in the analysis could lead to bias when a reader is reviewing and extracting meaning from the report.